Mast3rwaf1z/stregkernel/README.md

 # stregsystem Kernel Module
 https://github.com/f-klubben/stregsystemet

+ever wish you could buy your beer by echoing what you want directly into your kernel? no i didn't either.

 ## Features
 - Creates `/dev/stregsystem`.
 - GET /1/ to fetch CSRF and POST /1/sale/ with quickbuy command.